The Rev. Dr. Martin Luther King, Jr.

 📍 Central Congregational Church

 This service will feature local clergy, inspiring music, and a keynote presentation by Meghan E. Irons, Professor of the Practice, Impact Journalism, Boston University.
+Enjoy musical and dance selections by Daniel Hill, pianist, What the World Needs Now: Interfaith Coalition Singers, and Spirit of Excellence Dance Studio.
 A goodwill offering will be collected and donated to a local charity.

-For hearing-impaired guests: Assisted listening devices are available at the church, or you may download the Ava app for closed captioning during the service.
+For hearing-impaired guests: Assisted listening devices are available at the church.
+Download the free Ava Live Captioning app for live transcription during the service.

 As our nation continues to navigate challenges that test the strength of democratic institutions, this program highlights one of Dr. King’s most enduring messages: that everyday citizens hold the power to safeguard and renew our democracy.
 Together, we will explore how that power can be exercised individually and collectively—locally and nationally—and always peacefully.